twitter/finagle/guide/_sources/Metrics.txt

   responses are not automatically retried.

-These metrics are added by
-:src:`StatsFilter <com/twitter/finagle/http/filter/StatsFilter.scala>` and can be enabled by using `.withHttpStats` on `Http.Client` and `Http.Server`.
+These metrics are added by :finagle-http-src:`StatsFilter <com/twitter/finagle/http/filter/StatsFilter.scala>` and can be enabled by using `.withHttpStats` on `Http.Client` and `Http.Server`.

 **status/<statusCode>**